DZetaDev/Gama-Core/README.md

 ### Licensing

-The WordPress Plugin Boilerplate is licensed under the GPL v2 or later;
+Gama Core is licensed under the GPL v2 or later;

 ### Includes